Map of Australia and New Zealand

 Contributor e-mail addresses will not be published except by specific request.

-Specific requests for information I can't directly supply may be forwarded with your e-mail address for direct reply to, an editor, contributor, or ANZamp forum.
+Specific requests for information we can't directly supply may be forwarded with your e-mail address for direct reply to, an editor, contributor, or ANZamp forum.

-I love to get your e-mails, but I am a technician, not a trader.
+We love to get your e-mails, but we are technicians, not traders.

 Valid HTML 4.01 Transitional